-"I should be grateful if you could review your notes from the examination in light of the following: given that our client is suffering severe to moderate pain in his neck and upper back, now over two months from the date of the accident, is it likely that he will recover over the next six to eight?
+"I should be grateful if you could review your notes from the examination in light of the following: given that our client is suffering severe to moderate pain in his neck and upper back, now over two months from the date of the accident, is it likely that he will recover over the next 6-8?
 If so, can you please amend your report in respect thereof.
 Given that our client is still suffering pain related symptoms can you confirm whether he is likely to benefit from physiotherapy."

-One of the defendant's secretaries offered to make amendments if the defendant wished him to do so.
-In answer to an inquiry by the defendant, the secretary confirmed that the only symptoms noted by the defendant had resolved after one week and that, on examination, there was no restriction.
-He asked if that latter record also needed to be altered, and noted that it was the solicitors who suggested a six to eight month period and physiotherapy.
+One of the Respondent's secretaries offered to make amendments if the Respondent wished him to do so.
+In answer to an enquiry by the Respondent, the secretary confirmed that the only symptoms noted by the Respondent had resolved after one week and that, on examination, there was no restriction.
+He asked if that latter record also needed to be altered, and noted that it was the solicitors who suggested a 6-8 month period and physiotherapy.

-- use produced by the defendant or on his behalf.
-There had been no further examination of Mr Iqbal, and it does not appear that the defendant had any significant notes of his initial examination beyond what was recorded in the original report.
+- 11. Later that same day, 24th February 2012, a second report ("the revised report") was produced by the Respondent or on his behalf.
+There had been no further examination of Mr Iqbal, and it does not appear that the Respondent had any significant notes of his initial examination beyond what was recorded in the original report.
 As the judge noted, the revised report appeared superficially to be identical to the original report.
-It bore the same date, 17 February 2012, and contained nothing to indicate that there had been a previous report or that this was an amended report.
-We would add that it contained an identical declaration and statement of truth, and an identical further note at the foot of the relevant page. - The revised report did however differ very significantly from the original report.
+It bore the same date, 17th February 2012, and contained nothing to indicate that there had been a previous report or that this was an amended report.
+We would add that it contained an identical declaration and statement of truth, and an identical further note at the foot of the relevant page. - 12.
+The revised report did however differ very significantly from the original report.
 It recorded that symptoms of moderate pain and stiffness in Mr Iqbal's neck and shoulder had developed on the day of the accident and had not yet improved, and that Mr Iqbal was still taking analgesia.
-It gave a prognosis that pain in the right wrist, and pain and stiffness to the neck and shoulder, "will fully resolve between six to eight months from the date of the accident". - The revised report was sent, via Med-Admin, to TKW.
+It gave a prognosis that pain in the right wrist, and pain and stiffness to the neck and shoulder, "will fully resolve between 6-8 months from the date of the accident". - 13.
+The revised report was sent, via Med-Admin, to TKW.
 Mr Khan commenced County Court proceedings on behalf of Mr Iqbal, claiming damages for his personal injuries and relying upon the revised report.
-On 14 August 2013 a paralegal working for TKW prepared a trial bundle and sent it to those representing the other party.
-Unfortunately for the defendant, and for Mr Khan, the paralegal mistakenly included in the bundle the original report rather than the revised report.
-Had that mistake not been made, the claimant and the court would not have known of the existence of the original report and the claim would have been heard and determined on the basis that the revised report represented the defendant's independent opinion based on his examination of Mr Iqbal on 17 February 2012.
-As it was, the trial was adjourned and the judge gave appropriate directions which led to the making of various witness statements by those involved. - 14 An inquiry agent instructed by the claimant spoke to the defendant, by arrangement, on 20 August 2013.
-The agent recorded, and the defendant signed on that day, a witness statement asserting that the correct version was the original report, which had been altered without the defendant's knowledge, and without his permission, to produce the revised report.
-The defendant asserted that such alteration had been made, not by him, whilst the original report was in the custody of Med-Admin. - 15 On 5 September 2013 the defendant spoke to the claimant's solicitor.
-He said that, having looked into the matter more closely, he now realised that he should not have made his witness statement of 20 August.
-He asserted that he had himself amended the original report, because the original report had only related to Mr Iqbal's acute symptoms.
-On 22 October the defendant made a witness statement to that effect, saying that the original report had been an error on his part, in that it only related to the acute symptoms, and that the revised report (which he recalled producing himself) was the correct one.
+On 14th August 2013 a paralegal working for TKW prepared a trial bundle and sent it to those representing the other party.
+Unfortunately for the Respondent, and for Mr Khan, the paralegal mistakenly included in the bundle the original report rather than the revised report.
+Had that mistake not been made, the Appellant and the court would not have known of the existence of the original report and the claim would have been heard and determined on the basis that the revised report represented the Respondent's independent opinion based on his examination of Mr Iqbal on 17th February 2012.
+As it was, the trial was adjourned and the judge gave appropriate directions which led to the making of various witness statements by those involved. - 14.
+An enquiry agent instructed by the Appellant spoke to the Respondent, by arrangement, on 20th August 2013.
+The agent recorded, and the Respondent signed on that day, a witness statement asserting that the correct version was the original report, which had been altered without the Respondent's knowledge, and without his permission, to produce the revised report.
+The Respondent asserted that such